Home DFS SB OD SDN DFSM THP $5

 In 1980, “Culture?” by The Knobz peaked at number 5 on the New Zealand pop singles chart.

-In 1986, “Don't Leave Me This Way” by Communards With Sarah Jane Morris peaked at number 2 on the New Zealand pop singles chart.
+In 1986, “Don't Leave Me This Way” by The Communards With Sarah Jane Morris peaked at number 2 on the New Zealand pop singles chart.

 In 1997, “Don't Leave” by Faithless peaked at number 43 on the New Zealand pop singles chart.

-In 1997, “Firm Biz” by The Firm Featuring Dawn Robinson, NAS, Foxy Brown And AZ peaked at number 25 on the New Zealand pop singles chart.
+In 1997, “Firm Biz” by The Firm Featuring Dawn Robinson, NAS, Foxy Brown and AZ peaked at number 25 on the New Zealand pop singles chart.

 In 1997, “Freedom” by Robert Miles Featuring Kathy Sledge peaked at number 47 on the New Zealand pop singles chart.